etroimcasso/react-app-typescript-express-socketio/README.md

 Custom routes can be configured in the **server/routes/routes.ts** file, in the ***customRoutes()*** function.
 Remember to run `yarn buildServer` whenever modifying this file.

+Custom routes are generally discouraged when creating React apps, as they can conflict with React Router.
+However, if only backend functionality is desired, then using custom routes will not be an issue.